nldlabs/nlddoc/docs/CLI/build.md

     → ../config.md (line 10)
 ────────────────────────────────────────────────────────────
   Fix the broken links above and try again.
-  You can also run nlddoc check-links to see the full report.
+  You can also run fastdocs check-links to see the full report.
 ────────────────────────────────────────────────────────────
 ```